Trust vs. Mistrust: Psychosocial Stage 1

 Are Trust Issues Normal?

 It’s not abnormal for a child to go through the trust vs. mistrust stage without fully establishing trust with their parents.
 Most of the time, it’s not the child’s “fault” anyway!
-A child cries and tries to communicate its needs with the limited abilities that it has.
-If the parent cannot fulfill those needs, the child may, unfortunately, develop trust issues.
+A child cries and tries to communicate its needs with its limited abilities.
+The child may develop trust issues if the parent cannot fulfill those needs.

 Trust issues go beyond romantic relationships.
 A person who has not established trust with their parents or whose trust has been broken may not trust anyone.
-Educators, scientists, fellow citizens, etc. In recent surveys, a majority of Americans say they can trust…that trust for others has worsened and is causing a lot of interpersonal conflicts within the country!
+Educators, scientists, fellow citizens, etc. In recent surveys, most Americans say they can trust…that trust for others has worsened and is causing a lot of interpersonal conflicts within the country!

 Trust vs. Mistrust in Adulthood

-Erikson went so far as to suggest that if a child does not learn to trust in the first 18 months of their life, all areas of their life will be impacted.
+Erikson went so far as to suggest that if a child does not learn to trust in the first 18 months, all areas of their life will be impacted.
 Think about it.
-Our relationships, and the trust we put in them, impacts many of our decisions.
+Our relationships, and the trust we put in them, impact many of our decisions.
 Would you travel the world if you didn’t trust the people who lived in it?
 Could you network effectively if you didn’t trust people to help you in the ways that you could help them?
 Adults can find ways to re-establish trust that they might not have learned in their infancy, but it is entirely possible that they will have to take those steps.

 If you have ever been in a relationship after being cheated on, you know the impact that mistrust can have.